sellwe/Master_thesis_sebastian/README.md

 | 1b | Factor (9 levels) | 11 | 39151 |
 | 1c | Node depth | 4 | 39146 |

-Unweighted: model 1b (factor) wins (ΔAIC ~24).
-The non-linear pattern across discrete age ranks is real and not captured by a simple slope.

-Weighted: Models 1a and 1c are essentially tied (ΔAIC = 1), with 1b performing worst (ΔAIC ~6 vs 1a).
+Weighted: Models 1a and 1c are basically tied (ΔAIC = 1), with 1b performing worst (ΔAIC ~6 vs 1a).
 The shift from 1b winning unweighted to 1b performing the worst weighted indicates that the non-linearity in 1b was partly an artefact of imprecise estimates.
 When this is accounted for the linear models perform better than the complex factor one.

-**Conclusion:** After accounting for estimation precision via inverse-variance weighting, there is no significant relationship between evolutionary age and direction of sex bias in the dataset of 9,785 transcripts (Model 1a weighted: p=0.349;
-Model 1c weighted: p=0.637).
-The discrepancy between weighted and unweighted results highlights the importance of accounting for logFC estimation precision in two-stage mixed models on RNA-seq data.

-Expressed transcripts belonging to gene families show a consistent positive baseline logFC (male-biased expression) across all evolutionary ages.
+**Conclusion:** Expressed transcripts belonging to gene families show a consistent positive baseline logFC (male-biased expression) across all evolutionary ages.
 After accounting for logFC estimation precision via inverse-variance weighting, the oldest duplicate copies (rank 1, node N0) show the strongest male bias, with progressively younger duplicates trending toward weaker sex-differential expression.

+However, after accounting for estimation precision via inverse-variance weighting, there is no significant relationship between evolutionary age and direction of sex bias in the dataset of 9,785 transcripts (Model 1a weighted: p=0.349;
+Model 1c weighted: p=0.637), and model 1b performing the worst when weighted.
+The discrepancy between weighted and unweighted results shows the value of accounting for logFC estimation precision in two-stage mixed models on RNA-seq data.

 ## Model 2 - does age predict magnitude of sex bias, and does it differ by sex?

-abs(logFC) ~ Sex * age_rank + (1 + age_rank | HOG)
+**Model formula:** `abs(logFC) ~ Sex * age_rank + (1 + age_rank | HOG)`

-abs(logFC) = magniture in either direction
+**Response variable:** abs(logFC) = magniture in either direction (male or female)
+**Random effect:** `(1 + age_rank | HOG)` -
+**Weighting:**

 Sex * age_rank = interaction to test if the age-bias relationship differs between male and female biased genes.
 1 + age_rank | HOG = random slope.
 Lets each gene family have its own age trajectory.
 This will depend more on the sizes of the gene families.

 For the random slope model i use a filtered model dataset where gene families below the size of 5 is filtered out.
-This is because a line has to be able to be fitted within each gene family between transcripts of different ages.
+This is because a line has to be able to be fitted within each gene family between several transcripts.
 The filtered datset is 1883 transcripts and 248 gene families.